abidlabs/groovy/README.md

 Hello!
 This is `groovy`, a Python library that makes it easy to build, debug, and share workflows (_flows_), e.g. autonomous applications that perform actions using your browser or desktop.

 ✨ **Build** flows with a simple high-level `Flow` class that can wrap any kind of application.
-Since `groovy` is "batteries-included", you can write your first Flow to control a browser in just a single line.
+Since `groovy` comes "batteries-included", you can write your first Flow to control a browser in just a single line.

 🔎 **Debug** flows with an intuitive Gradio user interface, that exposes agent thought while it runs and allows users to "step-in" and intervene at any point.